smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 ## What is an Ice Catcher?

-An ice catcher (also called ice notches) is a group of indents that are usually welded into the neck of an ice bong can hold and suspend ice.
+An ice catcher (also called ice notches) is a group of indents that are usually welded into the neck of an ice bong that can hold and suspend ice.

 <img alt="twisted tree perc bong ice notch example" class="lazyload img-left" data-src="/images/bongs/ice-bongs/labeled-twisted-tree-ice-bong.jpg">